PollMall/url-terminator-chrome-extension/README.md

 # URL Terminator
-A minimal URL blocker to help you stay focused whilst working.
-Keep your attention!
+A minimal URL blocker to help you stay focused whilst working.Keep your attention!

+Extension link on *Chrome Web Store*: https://chrome.google.com/webstore/detail/url-terminator/cdbogljgacceohhekedgkcfglicmgnnf

 Have a quick look at the interface: